robert/robert.github.com/_posts/2019-12-01-pfab3-analyze-commute.md

 ---
-title: "PFAB#3: Analyzing commute times"
+title: "PFAB#3: How to rigorously analyze your journey to work"
 layout: post
 tags: [Programming Projects for Advanced Beginners]
 og_image: https://robertheaton.com/images/pfab-cover.png
 redirect_from:
   - /pfab3
-published: false
 ---
 > Welcome to week 3 of Programming Feedback for Advanced Beginners.
 In this series I review a program [sent to me by one of my readers][feedback].
 I analyze their code, highlight the things that I like, and discuss the things that I think could be better.
 Most of all, I suggest small and big changes that the author could make in order to take their code to the next level.
 >